Skip to content

 Labradorite:

-• Play of Colors: Labradorite displays a vivid play of colors, often dominated by blue, green, and purple hues.
-The colors can change as the stone is viewed from different angles.
+• Play of Colors: Labradorite displays a vivid play of colours, often dominated by blue, green, and purple hues.
+The colours can change as the stone is viewed from different angles.

 • Composition: Labradorite's iridescence is caused by light interference within its layered structure, known as labradorescence.